 The complaint was initially filed with the DSB in August 2020 by None of your business (NOYB) as one of 101 complaints filed against EU companies for continued use of Google Analytics and Facebook Connect.
 NOYB filed these complaints alleging that multiple companies had subjected personal data that falls under the protection of the GDPR to U.S. surveillance laws through the use of these analytics services which also violated the requirements of the Schrems II decision.

-Register for the webinar: Austria DSB Rules on Analytics Complaint: The Implications on Data Transfers on January 25 at 3:00 PM GMT
+Watch for the webinar: Austria DSB Rules on Analytics Complaint: The Implications on Data Transfers

 What Were the Austrian DPA’s Findings in the Case?